chasefranks/chasefranks.github.io/_posts/2017-08-07-deploying-angular2-to-k8s.md

 layout: post
 title:  "Deploying an Angular 2 App to Kubernetes"
 date:   2017-08-07
-categories: devops jenkins angular2
-tags: devops jenkins kubernetes angular angular2
+tags: [ devops, jenkins, kubernetes, angular ]
 intro: >
   In this post, I show how to deploy an Angular2 application built with the `ng` CLI tool into Kubernetes from a Jenkins pipeline job.
 I encountered a few minor hiccups along the way,